Joe Knowland

-Joseph William Knowland (July 26, 1930 – March 14, 2019) was an actor from Oakland, California.
-Knowland gained recognition as the editor and publisher of The Oakland Tribune newspaper, as did his father William F. Knowland and his grandfather Joseph R. Knowland before him.
+Joseph William Knowland (July 26, 1930 – March 14, 2019) was a newspaper publisher and actor from Oakland, California.
+Knowland served as the editor and publisher of The Oakland Tribune newspaper, as did his father William F. Knowland and his grandfather Joseph R. Knowland before him.
 Knowland has acted in four feature films, a short film, three made-for-TV movies and two television episodes.
 In his acting career, Knowland billed himself as "Joe Knowland" starting in 1983.
 'Joe' is the nickname formerly used by his grandfather.